holgerbrandl/kip/README.md

 ## Next steps

 * [ ] Add remaing operators from CIP
+* [ ] Provide kscript and jupyter example notebooks
 * [ ] port some examples from [here](imagej-scripting/0.6.0/imagej-scripting-0.6.0.jar!/script_templates/Tutorials) to `kip`

+## Acknowledgments

+We stole all bits and pieces from [CIP](https://github.com/benoitlo/CIP)

+Also thanks to the imglib2 gitter community.